Validation

 In Seal, changes link to validated items automatically.
 When you initiate a change affecting qualified equipment, the system surfaces the validation records.
 The impact assessment template prompts you to consider requalification.
 If requalification is required, the system tracks it as an implementation task.
 The change cannot close until requalification is complete.

-Protocol templates build from equipment specifications.
-"Create an OQ protocol for a 2000L bioreactor covering temperature control, pH control, dissolved oxygen, agitation, and pressure."
-AI generates the protocol structure with appropriate test points and acceptance ranges based on typical bioreactor specifications.
-Your validation team refines for your specific system.
+Tell Neil.
+Seal's AI.
+What equipment you're qualifying: "2000L bioreactor, temperature control, pH control, dissolved oxygen, agitation, and pressure."
+Neil generates the OQ protocol structure with test points and acceptance ranges appropriate for that equipment class.
+Your validation team refines for your specific system rather than starting from a blank template.

 The Audit Answer